danjoemybro/get_help/packages/get_help/README.md

 `GetxFutureController` (named with the _x_ to match `GetxController`) is a new controller type which adds a default implementation of awaiting futures based on [stacked](https://pub.dev/packages/stacked)'s `FutureViewModel`.

-## GetHookView

-Do you like flutter hooks?
-Well I do!
-It may well not be seen as best practice to use it within an app that already incorporates Getx but there are some benefits.
-Flutter hooks is especially good for creating and managing animation controllers as well as tab controllers.
-Any controller that requires vsync can be a pain to create within you controller.
-So don't: Use flutter hooks!

 ## Additional information